Csepato/Visualising-OpenWeather-API-Data/README.md

-# Web Design Homework - Web Visualization Dashboard (Latitude)
+# Web Visualization Dashboard

-## Latitude - Latitude Analysis Dashboard with Attitude
+## Latitude - Latitude Analysis Dashboard
 ![Images/landingResize.png](Images/landingResize.png)

-For this homework we'll be creating a visualization dashboard website using visualizations we've created in a past assignment.
-Specifically, we'll be plotting 'WeatherPy'.
+The purpose of this project was to analyze how weather across 500+ cities across the world changes as you get closer to the equator.

-In building this dashboard, we'll create individual pages for each plot and a means by which we can navigate between them.
-These pages will contain the visualizations and their corresponding explanations.
-We'll also have a landing page, a page where we can see a comparison of all of the plots, and another page where we can view the data used to build them.
+In building this dashboard, I created individual pages for each plot and a means by which I can navigate between them.
+These pages contain the visualizations and their corresponding explanations.
+I also have a landing page, a page where we can see a comparison of all of the plots, and another page where we can view the data used to build them.

 ### Website Requirements

-The website must consist of 7 pages total, including:
+The website consists of 7 pages in total, including:

 * A [landing page](#landing-page) containing:
   * An explanation of the project.